engr-advising/engr-advising.github.io/genadv.rst

 	* Junior: 50-74%
 	* Senior: 75% and above

 Registration begins promptly at 6 AM.
 It is recommended that before registration begins, you determine which classes and sections you wish to take, and write down the CRN for each one.
 You should also have your registration PIN, provided by your advisor during registration, ready.
-The registrar's page has a `tutorial <https://www.sunymaritime.edu/sites/default/files/2022-01/Self%20Service%20Registration%20Instructions.pdf>`_ to assist you in using the CRN's to register to classes.
+The registrar's page has a `tutorial <https://www.sunymaritime.edu/sites/default/files/2022-01/Self%20Service%20Registration%20Instructions.pdf>`_ to assist you in using the CRNs to register to classes.
 This document also explains the errors that can occur during registration.

 Documents
 ---------

-Curriculum Sheets
+Degree Curricula
-*****************
+****************

-Curriculum sheets may be found by catalog year at `this page <https://www.sunymaritime.edu/academics/college-catalogs>`_ (scroll down to Degree Curricula).
+Degree Curricula for all Engineering majors are sorted by catalog year in `this folder <https://sunymaritime0-my.sharepoint.com/:f:/g/personal/kgosselin_sunymaritime_edu/Emjbhji_76ZPtDnYXJI7yUcByzik4TNaIUZGEroiySFYNA?e=n0DlDh>`_.
+They are sorted by catalog year, then by major and license, and you should select the file with the words "Degree Curricula" in the filaname.

 To read your curriculum sheet, keep these things in mind: